JoshuaFox/JoshuaFox.github.io/publications.md

 • "[Implementing SaaS Tenant Isolation Using Amazon SageMaker Endpoints and IAM](https://aws.amazon.com/blogs/apn/implementing-saas-tenant-isolation-using-amazon-sagemaker-endpoints-and-iam/)"

 > Machine Learning Software-as-a-Service providers that serve a lot of tenants need to keep these tenants prediction endpoints separate.
 Here are several ways to do that, balancing expense and  robustness.
-We show an advanced use of Identity and Access management for a flexible access control to the Sagemaker inferencing endpoints.
+We show an advanced use of Identity and Access management for a flexible access control to the SageMaker inferencing endpoints.

 • "[Cloud Blaster: How to clean up your Google Cloud Project](https://engineering.doit.com/cloud-blaster-how-to-clean-up-your-google-cloud-project-easily-6ec1a5d33ea9?source=friends_link&sk=a5ae0e917f1bbf9a201a5b61e3699fc5)"

 > As you experiment with the Google Cloud, your project tends to get cluttered.
 This open-source project cleans it up.

+## 2020 and earlier

 • "[AWS Firewalls: How and When to Use Each One](https://engineering.doit.com/aws-firewalls-101-how-and-when-to-use-each-one-d4ad8087a6b3?source=friends_link&sk=bf365adf9fba5a4119a72cd026faf1c4)"